Recycler-App/Frontend/README.md

  * Netlify for deployment.

-## How to run this application

-Note: An env file should be created to store the firebase keys/SDKs.

 ## Links
 * url: https://recycler.dev/
 * Figma: https://www.figma.com/file/N4mkDJSsgJWMrkYOjSjq7c/recycler?node-id=94%3A324&t=nPjicTBKF7qiRCT4-1
 * Video demo: https://youtu.be/Ff9mqwBx5No

 ## Contributing to Recycler
+* How to run this application
+- clone the repo
+-  cd into project folder
+-   run yarn  to install packages

+Note: An env file should be created to store the firebase keys/SDKs.

-Pull requests are the best way to propose changes to the codebase.
+Note: Pull requests are the best way to propose changes to the codebase.
 Would you like to add/remove anything to make Recycler better?
 Follow these steps:

 * Fork the repository and make a branch off of main.